owncloud-archive/documentation/developer_manual/ios_library/library_installation.rst

 *   ``readFolder`` and ``readFile`` methods
 *   ``OCFrameworkConstants.h`` (Customize constants)

-#.
-Add the library file to the project.
-From the “Build Phases” tab, scroll
-to “Link binary files” and select the ‘+’ to add a library.
+2. Add the library file to the project.
+From the “Build Phases” tab, scroll to “Link binary files” and select the ‘+’ to add a library.
 Select the library file.

 |10000201000003480000020EC688993D_png|

-#.
-Add the path of the library header files.
-Under the “Build Settings” tab,
-select the target library and add the path in the “Header Search Paths” field.
+3. Add the path of the library header files.
+Under the “Build Settings” tab, select the target library and add the path in the “Header Search Paths” field.

 |10000201000003430000020C65A3C5A7_png|

-#.
-Remaining in the “Build Setting” tab, add the flag “-Obj-C” under the
-“Other Linker Flags” option.
+4. Remaining in the “Build Setting” tab, add the flag ``-Obj-C`` under the “Other Linker Flags” option.

 |100002010000034700000211B6BE4A2B_png|